New to Sprout Social? Learn how our Bulk Scheduling functionality fits into our social media publishing suite here.

 Sprout Social's Bulk Scheduling feature makes crafting, planning and scheduling messages more efficient with a single import.

 Why use Bulk Scheduling?

 - Speed up your workflow.
 Create up to 350 messages containing tags, links and images with a single import.

 - Keep your process.
 Already planning on using spreadsheets?
 Simply rename some columns for importing into Sprout.

 - Adapt importing for your preferences.
 Import messages as Scheduled Messages or Drafts for additional flexibility or revising.
 Available for all major social networks, including Instagram Direct Publishing.

-Note: Bulk Scheduling is available on Corporate and Enterprise plans.
+Note: Bulk Scheduling is available on Professional and Advanced plans.
 Trial customers can upload up to 50 messages per import.

 This guide will cover the finer details of Bulk Scheduling.

 Finding Bulk Scheduling

 You'll find Bulk Scheduling within the Schedule Manually section of the Compose window.

 You may also navigate Publishing > Calendar.
 In the lower right corner, click the Import button in the lower right corner and select Import messages.
 The Import Messages screen will appear.

 Getting Started with Bulk Scheduling

 To bulk schedule messages in Sprout, you'll first need a properly-formatted .CSV file.
 Sprout provides a template in the platform.
 You can also download it here.

 Note: .XLS files are not supported.
 If you are using Excel, please export your spreadsheets as .CSV files and be sure to verify that proper formatting has been maintained.
 If you are using Google Sheets, saving your spreadsheet as a .CSV should not produce any formatting errors.

 Keep in mind that all column headers are case sensitive.
 Do not capitalize any of the headers.
 The following column headers are required for the .CSV to be determined valid in Sprout: